 As SFGate mentions, “While you cannot borrow against an IRA, you can usually borrow half of the value of your 401(k) account, up to $50,000.
 However, if you purchase real estate with funds outside of your 401(k), you no longer have any tax advantages attached to your purchases.”

-Oftentimes, the specific type of loan that’s used for these transactions is called a non-recourse loan.
+Often, the specific type of loan used for these transactions is called a non-recourse loan.
 These loans have special rules (for example, you generally can’t use a non-recourse loan to flip a property, and you can’t use it for a property that’s a primary residence) so study up on them carefully.

 #5: You can’t manage the rental property yourself.